 We offer pay-TV services under the DISH® brand and the Sling® brand (collectively "Pay-TV" services).
-The DISH branded pay-TV service consists of, among other things, Federal Communications Commission ("FCC") licenses authorizing us to use direct broadcast satellite ("DBS") and Fixed Satellite Service ("FSS") spectrum, our owned and leased satellites, receiver systems, broadcast operations, customer service facilities, a leased fiber optic network, in-home service and call center operations, and certain other assets utilized in our operations.
+The DISH branded pay-TV service consists of, among other things, Federal Communications Commission ("FCC") licenses authorizing us to use direct broadcast satellite ("DBS") and Fixed Satellite Service ("FSS") spectrum, our owned and leased satellites, receiver systems, broadcast operations, customer service facilities, a leased fiber optic network, in-home service and call center operations, and certain other assets utilized in our operations ("DISH TV").
 The Sling branded pay-TV services consist of, among other things, live, linear streaming over-the-top ("OTT") Internet-based domestic, international and Latino video programming services ("Sling TV").
-Our Sling domestic service has a single-stream service branded Sling Orange and a multi-stream service branded Sling Blue, which includes, among other things, the ability to stream on up to three devices simultaneously.
-All Sling branded pay-TV subscribers are included in our Pay-TV subscriber count.
-As of September 30, 2017, we had 13.203 million Pay-TV subscribers in the United States, after we removed approximately 145,000 subscribers, representing all of our subscribers in Puerto Rico and the U.S. Virgin Islands, due to the impact of Hurricane Maria.
+As of March 31, 2018, we had 13.148 million Pay-TV subscribers in the United States, including 10.845 million DISH TV subscribers and 2.303 million Sling TV subscribers.

 As a result of the completion of the Share Exchange with EchoStar, described below, we also design, develop and distribute receiver systems and provide digital broadcast operations, including satellite uplinking/downlinking, transmission and other services to third-party pay-TV providers.
-See Note 2 and Note 11 for further information.
+See Note 2 and Note 12 for further information.

-Summary of Significant Accounting Policies 2.
+2. Summary of Significant Accounting Policies